All compostable items should go in your gray food+yard cart. You can compost:

 - Food scraps (including meat, bones, shells, and dairy)

 - Food-soiled paper like pizza boxes and paper napkins

 Download the complete guide (pdf, 2mb).

 - NO plastic bags in your gray bin!
 If you want to bag your food scraps, use compostable bags like BioBags or paper bags.
 See accepted bags.

 - Absolutely NO pet waste or diapers.

 - Use uncoated paper products like Chinet.
 Coffee cups like you get at Starbucks are not compostable (if empty and clean they may be recycled).
-Simply because an item is labeled as compostable does not guarantee it is accepted in our system - please refer to Cedar Grove for accepted items.
+Simply because an item is labeled compostable does not guarantee it is accepted in our system - please refer to Cedar Grove for accepted items.
 Many compostable products accepted at businesses are not accepted in your curbside cart due to contamination caused by misidentification.

 - Take your yard waste cart to the curb for pickup every week, not just when it’s full.
 The material inside will start to degrade and be less valuable for composting if you leave it for a long time before putting it out for collection.
 Don't use your cart for yard waste?
 You may request to exchange your large cart for a small food scrap only container (you cannot have both containers though).

 Do you need a container for your kitchen to collect food scraps and food-soiled paper?
 Email firstname.lastname@example.org with your address to request one and we will deliver one to your doorstep in the next few weeks.